jeremyh/ard-pipeline/README.md

 You can either create your own environment, or use the provided [Dockerfile](Dockerfile).

-If building your own environment, miniconda is recommended dur to the large number of native dependencies.
+If building your own environment, miniconda is recommended due to the large number of native dependencies.

 A script is provided to build conda with needed dependencies: